 - When am I allowed to bath or shower and what soaps should or should I not use?

 - What foods should or should I not eat after surgery?
 How long after surgery can I eat?

 - What signs or symptoms should alert me to call the doctor?

 Surgery can be an anxious time in any person’s life.
-Asking questions ahead of time at the pre Op appointment can put your mind at ease to help you prepare for what is to come.
+Preparing for surgery by asking questions ahead of time at the pre Op appointment can help to put your mind at ease by preparing for what is to come.
 These questions will also be helpful for the person caring for you after the operation.

 Please note: all articles are written on SimpleStepsForLivingLife are ONLY my opinions and should NEVER replace that of a medical professional.
 This series of posts are about what I have learned from having surgery and being about to have surgery again.
 I am not a medical professional at all, please consult with your doctor or a medical professional when it comes to anything to do with your health.

 For more helpful Prepping for Surgery series articles, click here.